-How learning without knowledge undermines the educational role of higher education.
+How teaching, learning and assessment without knowledge undermine the educational role of higher education

 Paul Ashwin is Professor of Higher Education and Head of the Department of Educational Research, Lancaster University, UK.
 Paul’s research focuses on teaching, learning and curriculum practices in higher education and how they are shaped by higher education policies.
 His recent books include ‘Transforming University Education: A manifesto’ (Bloomsbury 2020) and he is the lead author of Reflective Teaching in Higher Education (2015, 2020 Bloomsbury), which is designed for all those working in higher education who are interested in further developing research-informed approaches to university teaching.
 Paul is Deputy Director of the Centre for Global Higher Education (CGHE), which is funded by the Economic and Social Research Council, Office for Students and Research England, a coordinating editor for the international journal ‘Higher Education,’ and co-editor of the Bloomsbury book series ‘Understanding Student Experiences of Higher Education’.